My Pet Center

 Catnip Doesn’t Affect All Cats

 It’s presumed that the way individual cats respond to catnip is genetic.
 Around 20-30% of cats don’t produce any response to it at all.
-So if your cat doesn’t seem to like catnip, it’s nothing to worry about, and is actually quite common.
-Kittens don’t have any sensitivity to catnip or nepetalactone before they are 3-6 months old.
+So if your cat doesn’t seem to like catnip, it’s nothing to worry about and is quite common.
+Kittens are not sensitive to catnip or nepetalactone before they are 3-6 months old.

 Catnip can be used in several ways to make playtime more interesting and exciting or even to help your cat feel calm and relaxed.
 You’ll find a huge range of products containing catnip, or you could even have a go at growing your own!
 Try out a few different products to see what your cat likes best: